Bigrep in Education

 3D printing is already used in many schools and universities, enabling students to gain hands-on experience turning ideas into solid parts.
 A Bigrep 3D printer is a perfect machine to support students with projects in a cost-effective way and it allows researchers to test and iterate faster.
 In March 2022 we installed the seventh Bigrep at an University in ANZ.

 The ability to create three-dimensional objects is an essential learning tool in today’s universities.
 Helping students to conceive, explain and understand complicated concepts.
-A BigRep 3D printer is a valuable resource across all university departments from geography, art and design to engineering, biology and any departments dedicated to exploring new ideas applied to the real world.
+A Bigrep 3D printer is a valuable resource across all university departments from geography, industrial design to engineering and any departments dedicated to exploring new ideas applied to the real world.

-BigRep 3D printers enables students, lecturers and researchers to print their prototypes and models full scale.
+BigRep 3D printers enable students, lecturers and researchers to print their prototypes and models cost-effective in full scale.